fmaymone/toptal-frontend/src/pages/About/README.md

 # Are there more in depth informations about this project?

 Sure.
 It is a project made over years and still fully supported.
-Reason for that is that we use it in our company for production projects so it has to work for at least some years.
+Reason for that is that we use it in our trip for production projects so it has to work for at least some years.
 Good enough for the JavaScript ecosystem :wink:

 The informations you are seeking are skatered over some Medium articles writen by me at the time I was working on solving some problems in this project.
 So they should explain some core parts in detail: